A reproduction of the maker's sales catalogue is available

 Believed to have been designed during the early 1920s by one John Wilhelm and manufactured until the 1940s, the Ames Triplex was an attempt to produce a "reasonably priced combination machine" able to perform as a simple lathe, boring machine and a horizontal and vertical miller/driller.
 The maker's slogan was: Three Machine Tools in One - Occupies One-Third Space - One-Third Cost and indeed the machine was, initially, priced at just $485 in basic form, or around $610 compete on a cast-iron base with chucks, faceplate, machine vice, milling arbor and drill chuck.
 However, while $600 might sound reasonable now, at this would have bought a Chevy Roadster or three South Bend 9-inch lathes - so the concept of "reasonably priced" must have existed only in the minds of those employed in the marketing department.
-In later years one example tracked down to a purchase by the American Navy in 1938, cost an astounding $2200, twice the price of a contemporary Bridgeport.
-Assuming that serial numbers started at 1001 (nothing below 1016 labelled as being by the Triplex Machine Tool Corp. has yet been found) the numbers made must have been relatively small at around 150.
+In later years one example, purchased by the American Navy in 1938, cost an astounding $2200, twice the price of a contemporary Bridgeport.
+Assuming that serial numbers started at 1001 (nothing below 1016 and labelled as being made by the Triplex Machine Tool Corp. has yet been found) the number made must have been relatively small at around 150.
 Despite what must have been rather slow sales, the makers embarked on a series of minor and not-so-minor modifications including a change from straight spur to helical gears in the speed-change gearbox and from flat to V-belt drive.
 Several examples of the machine found their to England during World War 2, all presumably allocated to machine and experimental shops involved in critical defense work.
-It's known that at least one example, possibly more, was installed at the British Tabulating Machine Company (B.T.M.), an organization that undertook the development and manufacture of the 210 massive and ingenious mechanical "Bombe" mechanisms (known internally by the company as the 6/6502 or CANTAB) used at Bletchley Park from 1940 to 1945 as part of the Colossus computer programme that helped to decoded enemy signals.
+At least one example was installed at the British Tabulating Machine Company (B.T.M.), an organization that undertook the development and manufacture of the 210 massive and ingenious mechanical "Bombe" mechanisms (known internally by the company as the 6/6502 or CANTAB) used at Bletchley Park from 1940 to 1945 as part of the Colossus computer programme that helped to decoded enemy signals.
 B.T.M. also made an exact copy of the Lorch watchmakers' lathe.